linustribevnr/turing-hut-website/src/assets/events/TuringCup-2025.md

 **Registration Fee:** ₹300 per team (Includes lunch and goodies).
 **Accommodation:** Available for teams from colleges outside Hyderabad.

 The competition welcomes undergraduate students nationwide who have a passion for coding - join in and demonstrate your skills!
-To participate in the contest, you need to register via Unstop.
-The registration for the first round will be open until 2:00 PM, March 9th, 2024.<br/>
+To participate in the contest, you need to register via Unstop. <br/>
-To register for the contest kindly check this link here: [Registration Form](#)
+To register for the contest kindly check this link here:

-There will be strict plagarism check after the contest, don't try to seek help from your friends or try to help your friends, doing so both of you will get caught.
+<a href="https://unstop.com/hackathons/turing-cup-2k25-vallurupalli-nageswara-rao-vignana-jyothi-institute-of-engineering-technology-telangana-1433278"  target="_blank" >Registration Form</a>

 ## Guidelines: